To read the background on this post click here.

 The options for how to watch a golf tournament are many, but it takes knowing golf to fully enjoy it.

 The weather was beautiful while the tournament went on, which is unusual for Monterrey.
 The U.S. Open has the reputation of being particularly hard, every year there is some number of players complaining about the conditions.
-But that’s what makes the U.S. Open thrilling for the fans, you watch the best in the world look like you.
+But that’s what makes the U.S. Open thrilling for the fans.
+One gets to watch the best in the world look like you out there hacking away at a golf course.
 But this tournament, with its good weather, didn’t live up to its reputation, the course played fairly easy.